lukaszmacias01/CAS_UniBern_Applied_Data_Science/README.md

-# This repository houses all projects developed by the author during the University of Bern's CAS Applied Data Science program.
+# This repository houses all projects developed in the course of the University of Bern's CAS Applied Data Science programme.
 ---

 ## Module 1: Data Acquisition and Management